blockchain-etl/ethereum-etl/docs/index.md

 # Overview

-Convert Ethereum blockchain data into convenient formats like CSVs and relational databases.
+Ethereum ETL lets you convert blockchain data into convenient formats like CSVs and relational databases.

-Ethereum ETL is the most popular open source project for Ethereum data, with 700+ likes on Github.
+With 700+ likes on Github, Ethereum ETL is the most popular open source project for Ethereum data.

 Data is available for you to query right away in [Google BigQuery](https://goo.gl/oY5BCQ).

 ## Features